rich-ma/aA-study-guide/week 1/day4.md

 - by using asynch we can give the browser a chance to repaint between event loop.

 - can also flood the callback queue, only do slow work every few seconds, or until user stops scrolling, not during all user inputs.

+# Flashcards

+1. What are the steps for BFS on a graph?
+  - Starting at the starting node, look and visit all adjacent nodes, then move to the lowest/first of those nodes and visit those in order as well,
+  -  add these visited nodes to the queue in order
+  - continue this until you get to a node that has no new nodes to visit
+  - then go through the queue in this same process, dequeue from the front and add any new nodes when one has them.
+  - once the queue is empty you are done.

+2. How does DNS work?
+   -

+3. UPDATE EXISTING CARD What's the event loop?
+How does it work?

+4. What lifecycle methods get called in the mounting phase?
+What are the use cases for each of those methods?